iobeam/iobeam-client-tools/README.md

     git clone https://github.com/iobeam/iobeam-client-tool.git

-## Uploading data to iobeam Cloud
+## Overview: Uploading data to iobeam Cloud

 This repository includes a tool for uploading data to the iobeam platform.
+It allows you to upload data from multiple input files, with each file representing a different device.
+It doesn't provide real parallelism, but round-robins data batches across the different devices.
+That is, if the batch size (`--rows`) is 10, it'll first send 1-10 for device 1, 1-10 for device 2, etc., then rows 11-20 for device 1, 11-20 for device 2, etc.

+If one of the data files' columns is an integer `timestamp`, it will use that value as the timestamp for each data row.
+If that timestamp is not in milliseconds, you need to specify its fidelity from the command line (`--ts`).

+If no timestamp column is provided -- which we expect to be the norm -- it will use the current local system time as the basis for sending a batch of data.
+Currently, it will align the timestamps across the rows of different files (devices), as well as smooth out timestamps in a batch.
+In particular, if the delay between batches (`--delay`) is 1000ms, and the batch size is 10 rows, each row is given a timestamp that is 100ms apart (with the first element of the batch set to current system time).

+## Running the data uploader

 First, either edit the top of the data-uploader.py script to hard-code your projectID and token, or include them as command-line arguments